MS-JUNG/MS-JUNG/README.md

 ## Hi there 👋

-🌱 I'm currently pursuing a master's degree at the Bio-Information Systems Laboratory.
+🌱 I'm currently pursuing a master's degree at the Bio-Information Systems Laboratory. <br>
 🌱 My main research interests are Graph Neural Networks and Molecule Learning for Retro Synthesis Analysis.
 -
 <!--